RCIA (Rite of Christian Initiation of Adults)

 Depending on one’s faith experience and religious background, the RCIA process may not necessarily be the only way to come fully into the Catholic faith.
 An adult who has participated in Catholic education up to confirmation age and has been an active Catholic for many years is not required to be part of the RCIA process to celebrate the Sacrament of Confirmation.
 However preparation is still necessary.

-For more information about our RCIA process, please contact Deacon Larry.
+For more information about our RCIA process, please contact the parish office.